Arthur F. Burns: American Enterprise Institute

 William Baroody, then president of the American Enterprise Institute, brought Burns to the economics think tank in 1978 after Burns left his position at the Federal Reserve.
 From the AEI, Burns continued to influence public policy.

 Ambassador to West Germany

 Arthur Burns was appointed United States Ambassador to West Germany by President Ronald Reagan.
 He served in Bonn from June 1981 to May 1985.

 Death

 He died on June 26, 1987, at Johns Hopkins Hospital in Baltimore, Maryland.

 Criticism

 Conservative economist Bruce Bartlett gives Burns poor marks for his tenure as Fed chairman because the inflationary forces that began in 1970 took more than a decade to resolve.

 In more recent years, the famous quote, "The ultimate purpose of an economy is to produce more consumer goods," has erroneously been attributed to Burns in popular culture.
-However, there is absolutely no evidence that Burns ever uttered this statement; to the contrary, he advocated–both in his speeches and his policies–for thrift and fiscal responsibility.
+However, there is absolutely no evidence that Burns uttered this statement; to the contrary, both his speeches and his policies record his advocacy for thrift and fiscal responsibility.